-5 Conclusions
+5 5 Conclusions

-This paper reports a onetime hydrographic survey on the CR in the NWIO, where the latitudes cover the equatorial $(2.3-5^{\circ}N)$ and tropical $(5-9.6^{\circ}N)$ bands.
+This paper reports a onetime hydrographic survey on the CR in the NWIO, where the latitudes cover the tropical (2.3-5°N) and subtropical (5-9.6°N) bands.
 The station CTD/XCTD sampling plus the Argo floats build the sectional structures of temperature and salinity as well as density.
-The striking feature is the southern extension of ASHSW from northwest of the

-25 CR in the upper ocean.
+The striking feature is the southern extension of ASHSW from northwest of the CR in the upper ocean.
 Meanwhile, the temperature and density fields display clear ventilation structures.
 In the intermediate depth, the observations also capture the RSW at a depth near 700 m.

-Furthermore, we compute the absolute geostrophic current based on the density profiles and sea surface height.
+Furthermore, we integrate the density field to obtain the absolute geostrophic current.
 The vertical structure of the cross-track current reveals strong signals of meso-scale eddies in the upper ocean and relatively weak northeastward current in the intermediate depth.
-We also identify a strong westward-propagating disturbance at a latitude of 6°N.

-30 The longitude and latitude lengths are $7.5^{\circ}$ and $1.3^{\circ}$ respectively.
+We also identify a strong westward-propagating disturbance at a latitude of 6°N. The longitude and latitude lengths are 7.5° and 1.3° respectively.
 The corresponding phase speed is 0.2 m/s, and the vertically affected depth is roughly 200 m.

 We further evaluate the state-of-the-art reanalysis with the present observations.
 As a result, because the Argo profiles and satellite SSH are assimilated into the reanalysis datasets, HYCOM and SODA show relatively good qualities for temperature, salinity and density.
 However, the reanalysis cross-track currents show large discrepancies compared with the absolute geostrophic current.
 Most importantly, HYCOM and SODA misinterpret some meso-scale eddies in the current field.

-Over the NWIO, the meso-scale eddies are relatively important but cannot be well described by the Argo-only data source.
-The present analysis shows more data source for potential data assimilation experiment.
-The present situation of insufficient sampling prompts more recearch activity in the NWIO.
+The present analysis shows potential data applications for the future, where the meso-scale eddies are relatively important but cannot be well described by the Argo-only data source.
+The present situation of insufficient sampling prompts more research activity in the NWIO.